BrandonBartram98/Unity-ToolsAndHelpers/README.md

-# Unity Tools and Helpers
+# 🔧 Unity Tools and Helpers
-Useful tools to use across all Unity projects.
+Useful tools and handy functions to use for Unity projects.

-### Helper functions
+## Helpers/Extensions
+#### General Helpers
-* Useful functions for optimization and some that are just reguarly used.
+Useful functions for optimization and some that are just reguarly used.

-### Custom Keyboard
-* A prefab + scripts for a Onscreen or VR/AR keyboard.
-### LatLong
+#### LatLong
-* Scripts for converting latitude + longitudes into Unity meters and getting bearings between them.
+Scripts for converting latitude + longitudes into Unity meters and getting bearings between them.
-### VR
+#### VR
-* Useful VR scripts.
+Useful Virtual Reality scripts.

+## Prefabs/Plugins

+#### Custom Keyboard
+A prefab + scripts for a Onscreen or VR/AR keyboard.